-The Affordable Care Act was the one of the most important pieces of healthcare policy in decades.
-Despite all the controversy, the law was passed.
+The Affordable Care Act was one of the most important pieces of healthcare policy in decades.
+Despite all the controversy, Congress passed the law.
 In the post, we will go over the specifics of the law and its impact on the American healthcare system.

 Timeline of the Affordable Care Act